MarcJos/Merope/Install.md

 :warning: all the loadings should be done successfully (**no password error**), otherwise, it should be redone.
 - install :
 `bash Installation/Procedure_install_Merope.sh`

+:warning: On the personal Ubuntu machines, the package [https://packages.ubuntu.com/jammy/libomp-dev](https://packages.ubuntu.com/jammy/libomp-dev) should be downladed first.

 ### From outside the CEA
 - get associated projects/prerequisites :